Danifusio/Fusion-Checker/README.md

 ### 2. Configure the Program

 Create a results folder in the project directory if it doesn’t exist.
-Optional: Create a config.ini file in the root directory to enable webhook notifications (example): text[Webhook] enabled = true url = https://your-webhook-url
+Optional: Edit config.ini file to to enable webhook notifications (example): text[Webhook] enabled = true url = https://your-webhook-url